Practising Hatha Yoga since 1988, teaching since 1998.

 I completed my Bachelor of Science in my mid twenties and then decided to train as a yoga teacher.
 My first teacher training was with the Himalayan Institute of Yoga Science and Philosophy in 1998 and I started student teaching in NYC shortly after.
 Life events then brought me to Edinburgh where I lived for five years and taught yoga via adult education.
 In 2002 I moved to Rugby.
 Here, I continued with my self practice and teaching friends.
 I took some time out from teaching when I had my daughters in 2004 and 2007 but was keen to resume shortly after.
 At the time my old Ken Marriott gym membership included unlimited creche.
 This provided me with time for my self practice and time to teach.
 I started covering classes and then was asked to bring yoga onto the timetable.
 I taught there for a few years before deciding to hire private venues to try and recreate a more conducive atmosphere than what I could achieve in noisy gyms.
 I feel privileged to have some students who have been attending class with me that entire time – about 10 years now!
 I continued prioritising motherhood but also trying to build my reputation, one class at a time.

 In 2016 I completed my Yoga for Healthy Lower Backs (YHLB) teacher training and became the first yoga teacher in Rugby qualified to offer this gentle, effective yoga for people with chronic or recurring low back pain.
+As of 2019 I’ve taught ten YHLB courses.
+It’s wonderful to see the transformation effect of this unique course.

 I love how Hatha Yoga is so adaptable to all kinds of need.
 The yoga postures (asanas) keep us physically strong and the breathing practices (pranayama), sound practices (mantra) and guided relaxation (often in the form of Yoga Nidra) are calming for the mind.
 The overall effect is for both body and mind and has kept me unrolling my own mat for nearly 30 years.